esltogo20-ship-it/semiotic-velocity-tool/README.md

 # Semiotic Velocity Tool

-Research software for studying the circulation and changing interpretation of Jan Matejko's *Stańczyk* (1862), with a Phase 1 emphasis on the post-2010 digital corpus.
+Research software for studying the circulation and changing interpretation of Jan Matejko's *Stańczyk* (1862).

 ## Status